-So when the search engines were going later in my trading career SEEK and LCOS I got more of the moves and build my base.
+So when the search engines were going later in my trading career SEEK and LCOS, I got more of the moves and built my base.
 So I also made a very big mistake too.

 I moved beyond the need to worry about it because I had so much locked down.
 It went all the way back.

-I bought 10K shares of TSLA at around $20.
-It traded around there for a while and I hung on to the stock.
-It started to move higher and with every point was making an extra $10K.
+Also, I bought 10K shares of TSLA at around $20.
+It traded around there for a while, and I hung on to the stock.
+It started to move higher, and with every point, it was making an extra $10K.

 I had won!

 So then I forgot about TSLA and noticed it again at $50 dollars and never had the courage to get back into it.

 My fear of the QCOM repeat made me lose focus on the stock, and I got distracted.
 That one was one that I probably would have never needed to sell again.